 Soup is boiling loudly.
 If it’s possible to burn soup, I might have accomplished that.

 11 a.m.
 Ahhh, lunch with two hands.
 Dogs playing outside.
 Dishes three-quarters done.
 Making progress.
 Except, the walk with the group of mamas is in 30 minutes … Why, oh why, is my sweet baby napping longer than usual?
 Do I wake him?
 No. You never wake a sleeping baby.
 Should I even go?
 It requires me driving over the scary bridge.
 What if something happens to us?
-What if we get in a car crash?
-Or fall off the bridge?
+What if we get in a car crash over the bridge?
 Am I prepared to get us both out of a sinking car safely?
 Hello postpartum anxiety.
 I hate when you come out and try to control my days.
 My heart starts racing.

 Breathe.
 Today is beautiful.
 We are safe.
 We will go on a walk, and I can drive us there.